-- Routes to, and possible location for, the Toton transport interchange must be safeguarded through a masterplan.
-[D-A36] - Subject to the preparation of a masterplan, major employment development [I] (potentially including an Innovation Campus) within the SLG West of Toton Lane will be supported where it comprises: - A. predominantly business uses, but also residential and local retail opportunities; - B. facilities for daytime and evening use.
-[D-A37] - 3.
-Development within the Strategic Location for Growth should include: - A. buildings with a height that takes advantage of topography to provide mid-rise architecture; - B. parking for residential and commercial use (where practical and feasible) underneath the buildings, with on-street parking minimised;

-- combined buildings with commercial offices and apartments integrated in a single structure.
-[D-A38] - Development of the Strategic Location for Growth should take account of impacts on existing residential areas.
-[D-A39]
+- 1. Routes to, and possible location for, the Toton transport interchange must be safeguarded. - 2.
+Having regard for the Toton and Chetwynd Barracks Strategic Masterplan SPD, major employment development [I] (potentially including an Innovation Campus) within the SLG West of Toton Lane will be supported where it comprises: - A. predominantly business uses, but also residential and local retail opportunities; - B. facilities for daytime and evening use. - 3.
+Development within the Strategic Location for Growth should include, where practical and feasible: - A. buildings with a height that takes advantage of topography to provide mid-rise architecture; - B. parking for residential and commercial use underneath the buildings, with on-street parking minimised; - C. combined buildings with commercial offices and apartments integrated in a single structure. - 4.
+Development of the Strategic Location for Growth should take account of impacts on existing residential areas.

-Part 2 Local Plan policy 3.2 requires a masterplan for the Strategic Location for Growth (SLG) to be prepared (by stakeholders) and approved by Broxtowe Borough Council.
+Part 2 Local Plan policy 3.2 requires a masterplan for the Strategic Location for Growth (SLG) to be prepared and approved by Broxtowe Borough Council.
+The Toton and Chetwynd Barracks Strategic Masterplan SPD was adopted by Broxtowe Borough Council in February 2023.
 The Integrated Rail Plan [EB: ibid] proposes a railway station at Toton.
-Therefore, it is important to safeguard its location, and the routes to it, within the masterplan.
+Therefore, it is important to safeguard its location, and the routes to it.